nesi/support-docs/docs/General/Announcements/Preparing_your_code_for_use_on_NeSIs_new_HPC_platform.md

 ## Questions?

-If you have any questions or need any help, email <support@nesi.org.nz>
+If you have any questions or need any help, {% include "partials/support_request.html" %}
 or pop in to one of our [weekly Online Office Hours](../../Getting_Started/Getting_Help/Weekly_Online_Office_Hours.md) to chat with Support staff one-to-one.

 No question is too small - don't hesitate to reach out.